Guide To 200 hr Yoga Teacher Training: What’s Included In 200-hr YTT, Requirements & Formats

 • Learning methods: Yoga teacher training manual (usually printed and mailed to you)

-4. Completely live online training
+4. Completely live online yoga teacher training

 Completely live online yoga teacher training (with no supplemental online course) is being offered less and less.
-I think that live online yoga teacher trainings are too restrictive and sort of defeat the purpose of online yoga teacher training, in a sense.
+I think that live online yoga teacher trainings are too restrictive and sort of defeats the purpose of online yoga teacher training, in a sense.

 I would hesitate to join a completely live course because the static camera on a live course could miss out on a lot of the training if the lesson happens to go out of view at any moment.
 A well-curated course of another kind might actually offer a much more procured and refined learning experience.